 The phased implementation of the master plan is strategically designed to align with the project’s objectives and demand forecast.
 The initial phase of the master plan development will primarily focus on the construction of horizontal infrastructure, including roads, drainage systems, street lighting and walkways.

-The project also includes the development of the Digital Innovation Precinct that will cater to technology companies, while another section of the precinct will provide residential facilities for employees working within the KIC companies.
+The project also includes the development of the Digital Innovation Precinct that will cater to technology companies while another section of the precinct will provide residential facilities for employees working within the KIC companies.

 Kigali Innovation City details

-The KIC mixed-use project will feature Grade A offices, research and development facilities, start-up business incubators and dedicated spaces for retail, hospitality and accommodation.
+The KIC mixed-use project will feature four universities, Grade A offices, research and development facilities, start-up business incubators and dedicated spaces for retail, hospitality and accommodation, all surrounded by open green spaces.

 The feasibility study for the project was financed through a grant from the US Trade and Development Agency, the project preparation agency of the US government.

-Sustainability features
+Sustainability features of KIC

 KIC’s master plan integrates smart facility management solutions and green principles into its transportation, building design, construction and management.